codee-com/open-catalog/Checks/PWR060/README.md

 Vectorization is one of the most important ways to speed up computation in the loop.
-In practice, loops may contain vectorizable statements, but vectorization may be either inhibited or inefficient due to the usage of data stored in non- consecutive memory locations.
+In practice, loops may contain vectorizable statements, but vectorization may be either inhibited or inefficient due to the usage of data stored in non-consecutive memory locations.
 Programs exhibit different types of [memory access patterns](../../Glossary/Memory-access-pattern.md) that lead to non-consecutive memory access, e.g. strided, indirect, random accesses.